 As the most active volcano in the world, Kilauea is one of the top spots to see lava spew from the earth.
 For those who want to see lava, Keanakakoi Overlook is the best place to view actual lava coming from the crater.
 This overlook, as well as other viewing spots, are located at Hawaii Volcanoes National Park.

-These awe inspiring sights may draw a number of visitors, so park officials suggest wearing a mask and paying close attention to trail conditions.
+These awe inspiring sights may draw a number of visitors, so park officials suggest wearing a mask (get one on Amazon) and paying close attention to trail conditions.
 Nighttime viewing is more likely to produce a red hue coming from the lava-filled crater.

 Additionally, remember that this portion of Kilauea is situated at over 4,000 feet, which brings cold temperatures.
 Onlookers should remember to dress warmly and bring proper footwear, snacks, and water to be present while Kilauea is erupting.